jessicakilby/FoodHub/README.md

 - Validated and documented net revenue calculations.

 **2025-09-25**
+Completed Final Conclusion and Recommendations
 - Refined visual observations across all dashboard plots, clarifying weekday vs weekend trends and correcting phrasing for accuracy.
 - Cleaned up markdown formatting in the README, including escaped dollar signs.
 Added missing comments to code cells.
 - Enhanced the correlation heatmap by renaming columns for clarity and removing irrelevant identifiers (customer_id, order_id).

+**2025-09-27**
+Completed Final PDF for submission
+- Refactored Cuisine Type, Day of the Week and RAting univarite visualizations into a single subplot.
+- In addition to data summary, explicitly calculated min/max/avg for Food Preparation Time.
+- Merge master to main.
+- Convert ipynb file to HTML and then PDF for final submission.